Citi is an advertising partner.

-The Citi® Double Cash Card – 18 month BT offer lets you earn Earn 2% on every purchase with unlimited 1% cash back when you make a purchase and 1% as you pay).
-In addition the card comes with no annual fees, making it a zero downside credit card to have.
-The only drawback in comparing the Citi® Double Cash Card to the US Bank Club Carlson card is that the Citi card doesn't offer a sign-up bonus for the card.
+The Citi® Double Cash Card – 18 month BT offer lets you earn Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
+In addition the card comes with $0 annual fees, making it a zero downside credit card to have.
+The only drawback in comparing the Citi® Double Cash Card – 18 month BT offer to the US Bank Club Carlson card is that the Citi card doesn't offer a sign-up bonus for the card.
 If you're in a search for an everyday card to use and may not meet the spending requirements to make the Club Carlson or other fee based cards worthwhile, you should probably begin here.

 Club Carlson Premier Rewards vs Starwood Preferred Guest® Credit Card from American Express